ckiorlinski/ENVS-193DS_homework-03/README.md

 ## Rendered Ooutput

-The rendered output for the code in this repository is [here.](https://ckiorlinski.github.io/ENVS-193DS_homework-03/code/homework-03.html)
+The rendered output for the code in this repository is at https://ckiorlinski.github.io/ENVS-193DS_homework-03/code/homework-03.html (i cant get linking it to a message to work sorry)